-I’ve actually been shocked and somewhat appalled by the stories I’ve heard.
+I’ve actually been shocked by many of the stories I’ve heard.
 Stories that have not only been told to me by clients and new enquiries, but by previous VAs who are now looking to hire a VA of their own and can’t find one who comes up to scratch.

 Essential Virtual Assistant qualities

 This is one of the most important ones because sadly it seems to be the most common.
-A disgraceful amount of clients have told me they’ve been let down by flaky VAs who’ve messed them about, haven’t fed back on their progress, or simply haven’t delivered at all.
+A huge number of clients told me they’d been let down by flaky VAs who messed them about, didn’t report back on their progress, or simply didn’t deliver it at all.

 Sometimes they’d had a chat, given the VA the brief – and then nothing.

 The VA just disappeared, didn’t answer their calls or emails, and generally messed them about until they stopped chasing them and went off to find another VA who did want their business.